Maximal fluctuation exploitation in Gaussian information engines: Introduction

 \section{Introduction}

-At the dawn of statistical mechanics, a hundred and fifty years ago, Maxwell proposed a thought experiment that has come to be known as ``Maxwell's demon,'' a device that harnesses thermal fluctuations to extract work seemingly without incurring any of the dissipative costs mandated by the second law of thermodynamics~\cite{Maxwell1878}.
+At the dawn of statistical mechanics 150 years ago, Maxwell proposed a thought experiment that has come to be known as ``Maxwell's demon,'' a device that harnesses thermal fluctuations to extract work seemingly without incurring any of the dissipative costs mandated by the second law of thermodynamics~\cite{Maxwell1878}.
 This thought experiment challenged our understanding of the role observations and information play in thermodynamics.

 Seventy years later, Leo Szilard proposed a simpler implementation of Maxwell's demon consisting of a single particle in a box, connected to a thermal reservoir at temperature $T$~\cite{Szilard1964}.
 A partition is inserted into the middle of the box, and the demon measures the location of the particle within the box, thereby collecting information about the particle.
 A weight is then appropriately attached to the partition via a pulley.
 By letting the gas slowly expand to its original volume, it exerts a force against the partition, extracting $\kT\log 2$ of useful work.
 Thus, the information collected about the particle is used to extract work via an isothermal process.
 Such a device functions as an \emph{information engine}~\cite{Paneru2020}.
 Later, it was realized that this apparent violation of the second law can be resolved by recognizing the unavoidable cost of the information processing~\cite{leff_book2002,Bennett1982}.